maboerg/Next-neighbours/README.md

 Figure 3

 If we move the points in figure 3 a little bit we can yield pairwise different distances and leave the two green points as the only visited points.
-To prove this we present a Mathematica program:
+To prove this we present a Mathematica program (which is a slight modification of the program in the introduction):

 ```
 (* Neighbours (9,2) *)